NLCaceres/my-portfolio/react-client/README.md

     - Exiting route fades and moves toward the left
     - Meanwhile entering route launches to the left and into frame, bouncing into place
   - Lazy load images on intersection via useInView hook
     - Even Carousel lazy loads in mobile image section of Card
     - Desktop modal does not lazy load BUT maybe it should given some projects have 8+ imgs that would load at once
-- Migrated to ESLint 9's flat config file with Typescript-ESLint being responsible for the merging process
+- Migrated to ESLint 9 with its new flat config file, letting Typescript-ESLint merge all configs
+  - Migrated away from deprecated ESLint and removed Typescript-ESLint style-focused rules and now using the style rules packaged in ESLint Stylistic
+  - ESLint-Plugin-React now works with ESLint 9
   - Typescript-ESLint now prefers to use `typescript-eslint` to bundle its parser and plugin together
-  - ESLint split its own recommended config into the `@eslint/js` package
+  - ESLint similarly restructured its packages, placing its own config into `@eslint/js`
-    - Similarly, style based rules are now deprecated in ESLint and fall under [ESLint Stylistic](https://eslint.style/guide/getting-started) split into 3 packages plus a supplementary package for extra styling rules.
-You can use `@stylistic/eslint-plugin` to get all 4 plugins.

 ## PNPM CLI Commands
 - `pnpm start` - Launches the Vite dev server